alexis-arcen/rocq-word-commutation/README.md

 # Proof of the Commutation Lemma in Rocq

 ## Introduction
-The purpose of this project is to prove the Commutation Lemma in Combinatorics on words, which is a corollary of the Fine-Wilf theorem.
+The purpose of this university project is to prove the Commutation Lemma (Lyndon and Schützenberger) in Combinatorics on words, which is a corollary of the Fine-Wilf theorem.
 This lemma states that if two words over a finite alphabet commute, then they share a common root.
 Formally:

 Let $\Sigma$ be a finite alphabet.